 - Excessive outflow of blood from the penis through the veins (venous leak).
 This is rare but can be caused by various conditions of the penis.

 In most cases due to physical causes (apart from injury or after surgery), the ED tends to develop slowly.
-So, you may have intermittent or partial ED for a while, which may gradually get worse.
-If the ED is due to a physical cause, you are likely still to have a normal sex drive apart from if the cause is due to a hormone problem.
-In some cases, ED causes poor self-esteem, anxiety, and even depression.
+So, you may have intermittent or partial ED for a while, which may gradually become worse.
+If the ED is due to a physical cause, you are likely still to have a normal sex drive apart from if the cause is due to a hormonal problem.
+In some cases, ED causes poor self-esteem, anxiety and even depression.
 These reactions to ED can make the problem worse.